at the kitchen table

 until he calms me saying

-there’s a songbird perching in your hair
+there’s a songbird nesting in your hair

 and quietly we listen to the carolling thrush

-in the forested kitchen
+in the kitchen bursting with poplars